Bama in the Pros

 First-Round Picks

-Alabama has had six first-round draft picks in its illustrious baseball history.
-The list includes Joe Vitiello (Kansas City, 1991), Jeremy Brown (Oakland, 2002), Taylor Tankersley (Florida, 2004), Tommy Hunter (Texas, 2006), Ben Hess (New York Yankees, 2024) and Riley Quick (Minnesota Twins, 2025).
-Vitiello was the seventh overall pick in the 1991 draft by the Kansas City Royals and remains as the highest drafted UA player in history.
+Alabama has had seven first-round draft picks in its illustrious baseball history.
+The list includes Joe Vitiello (Kansas City, 1991), Jeremy Brown (Oakland, 2002), Taylor Tankersley (Florida, 2004), Tommy Hunter (Texas, 2006), Ben Hess (New York Yankees, 2024), Riley Quick (Minnesota Twins, 2025) and Justin Lebron (Cincinnati Reds, 2026).
+Vitiello was the seventh overall pick in the 1991 draft by the Kansas City Royals and remains the highest drafted UA player in history.
 Jeremy Brown was selected 35th overall by the Oakland A's in 2002, Taylor Tankersley was the 27th overall selection in the 2004 draft by the Florida Marlins and Tommy Hunter was the 54th overall pick by the Texas Rangers in 2007.
 Hess was taken 26th overall by the New York Yankees, making him the highest pitcher selected in Alabama program history and the second-highest player drafted out of UA.
-Quick was taken 36th overall by the Minnesota Twins, as he and Hess represent the first consecutive first round selections in program history.
+Quick was taken 36th overall by the Minnesota Twins before Lebron’s selection at 18th overall in 2026, as Lebron, Quick and Hess represent the first instance in program history that Alabama has produced three consecutive first round selections.

 World Series Winners